qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   for a replacement keyboard.
 It took over a year to make (≈ 1.5 h/day).
   The goal became to make a good keymap for everyone without the time to make one, in the best keyboard format: “40%”.

-  The design changed from Dvorak only, numbers on one hand, flat arrows and no Unicode, to: Unicode hold(`_ACC`) replacing (R)Alt-Gr, numbers in a line (spread fatigue / more secure); default triangle arrows (intuitive); most layer switching on thumbs (easy and allows almost full keyboard reach); having optional standard layouts.
-Things came full circle with Numpad and (R)Alt-Gr back on Base options.

-  You can let me know if you: find any bugs or usage problems, have improvements, have a new Base pair keymap, or just if you like using it too 👍.

 ![Keycaps blanks](http://socialism.nl/misc/minivan/keycaps_blanks_va.jpg)